CDCgov/cfa-epinow2-pipeline/SOP.md

 run using those.

 ##### Data Exclusions
-The process for handling data exclusions is currently being finalized adn this section will be finalized in April 2025.
+The process for handling data exclusions is currently being finalized and this section will be finalized in April 2025.
 For the current procedure please reach out to Patrick Corbett (pyv3@cdc.gov).

 ## Non-production runs
 The config file uniquely defines a run.
 To kick off a non-production run, test,